bholtbholt/jennys-portfolio/README.md

 ```
 For full documentation visit the [Markdown website](https://daringfireball.net/projects/markdown/basics).

 All of your Markdown files *must have dashes at the top* of the document.
 This is called [Front Matter](https://jekyllrb.com/docs/frontmatter/).
 Front Matter allows you to specify additional properties on the document, which are all optional.
-Front Matter properties for Case Studies and Writing articles are:
+Front Matter properties for Technical Writing and Content Writing articles are:
 ```
 ---
 title: Which changes the title of your document.
 This is useful for when you need to add punctuation to the title